History of Stroud Green

 Stroud Green in London, England, is a suburb adjacent to Finsbury Park in the northern part of Greater London.
 While most of the area (east and north) is in the London Borough of Haringey, a very small part (west and south) is in the London Borough of Islington.
-The Stroud Green Road (running WNW-ESE) not only forms the boundary between the two boroughs but is also the area's principal thoroughfare and a busy local shopping street, with many popular restaurants and bars.
+The A1201 Stroud Green Road (running WNW-ESE) not only forms the boundary between the two boroughs but is also the area's principal thoroughfare and a busy local shopping street, with many popular restaurants and bars.

-The Stroud Green Road also represents a border between the ancient ecclesiastical parishes of Islington and Hornsey.
+The Stroud Green Road (the A1201) also represents a border between the ancient ecclesiastical parishes of Islington and Hornsey.
 At one time, this part of Hornsey parish, and thus Stroud Green, stretched into what is now Hackney, following the present-day Blackstock Road as far as the junction with Mountgrove Road, all beyond the Seven Sisters Road (created c.
 1832) that today forms Stroud Green's eastern boundary.
 Here in that former part of Stroud Green was the site of the Eel Pie House, a tavern on the New River (approximately the site of Number 41 Wilberforce Road.
 When this was demolished in the 1870s another inn, now the Arsenal Tavern took on the name) then the New River ran above ground at this point.
 This was originally in a wooden, lead-lined aqueduct - known locally as the Boarded River - but eventually that wooden construction was replaced by a raised earth embankment, atop which the river ran.
 Nowadays the New River runs underground in this area.